Skip to main content

 BC Ministry of Health

-Publicly funded residential care rates are based on after-tax income.
-Rates range from approximately $1,200 to $3,900+ per month.
+Publicly funded residential care rates are based on 80% of after-tax income.
+Rates range from $1,466 to $4,073/month (2025 rates, adjusted annually).
+Residents keep a minimum of $325/month for personal needs.
+Couples sharing a room with GIS pay $1,039.17 per person.
 No one is denied care due to inability to pay.

 Who qualifies: BC residents assessed and approved for publicly funded long-term care or assisted living.